 Exploring the area around the half-buried lodge discovers six mounds neatly arranged behind it, each one as large as a small raiding boat.
-Identifying that these mounds are anything but natural hills requires an DC 12 Wis (NATURE or WORLD-WISE) check; success determines that the hills are in fact seven barrows.
+Identifying that these mounds are anything but natural hills requires the expert knowledge of a cleric or druid; success determines that the hills are in fact seven barrows.

-Any Viking PC from the era will know that barrows were often constructed atop cremation pyres, and even then only for great warriors or chieftains.
+Any Viking from the era will know that barrows were often constructed atop cremation pyres, and even then only for great warriors or chieftains.
 Whether these barrows predate the lodge is unknown.